-Paul is best known for his thrillingly tense scores for the BBC's Luther series starring Idris Elba, which earned him a BAFTA nomination; box office and critical hit The Inheritance, directed by Stephen Daldry (National Theatre and Broadway, Olivier Award nominee); his EMMY AWARD-winning music for David Hare's Page Eight; his beautiful, lyrical music for Oscar-nominated An Education, starring Carey Mulligan (for which Paul received an ASCAP Award); and his many, varied and vivid scores for the Royal Shakespeare Company, with whom Paul is an Associate Artist.
+Paul is best known for his thrillingly tense scores for the BBC's Luther series starring Idris Elba, which earned him a BAFTA nomination; box office and critical hit The Inheritance, directed by Stephen Daldry (National Theatre and Broadway, Olivier Award nominee as well as a TONY Award nomination for Best Original Score); his EMMY AWARD-winning music for David Hare's Page Eight; his beautiful, lyrical music for Oscar-nominated An Education, starring Carey Mulligan (for which Paul received an ASCAP Award); and his many, varied and vivid scores for the Royal Shakespeare Company, with whom Paul is an Associate Artist.

 Paul's many other film and television credits illustrate his huge expressive range.
 These include the musical movie Sunshine on Leith, directed by Dexter Fletcher; the spy drama The Worricker Trilogy, starring Bill Nighy; the prime time action adventure The Musketeers for the BBC, and period comedy Decline and Fall starring Jack Whitehall and Eva Longoria.
 Paul's score for acclaimed The Witness For The Prosecution, directed by Julian Jarrold, was nominated for an Ivor Novello Award.
 Paul received a second ASCAP Award for his score for Miss Pettigrew Lives for a Day, directed by Bharat Nalluri and starring Amy Adams, Frances McDormand and Lee Pace.